-When acne pops up, it’s easy to overreact with excessive cleansing, poking and prodding and even hiding.
-Instead of being reactive, it’s best to understand what’s really happening with your skin and to act preventively.
+When acne pops up, it's easy to overreact with excessive cleansing, poking, prodding and even hiding.
+Instead of being reactive, it's best to understand what's really happening with your skin and to act preventively.

 Here are some of the biggest acne myths, finally cleared up:

 Fact: Oil is actually an essential element of maintaining healthy skin.
-Harsh cleansers not only strip the skin of essential nutrients, they also trigger the skin to produce more oil.
-Learn more about the four acne-causing factors here
+Harsh cleansers not only strip the skin of natural oils, but they also trigger the skin to produce more oil.

 Fact: Spot treatments can and do work, but acne begins long before you see it.
 When one blemish clears, another is forming below the surface, so it’s better to treat your entire face with a preventative regimen.